fei-nta/WheelchairDrawings/readme.md

 # Power-Assisted Wheelchair

-This repository contains the power-assisted wheelchair drawings of my the candidate to Master Degree of [Erivelton Gualter](https://eriveltongualter.github.io/)
+This repository contains the Power-Assisted Wheelchair drawings for the work of [Erivelton Gualter](https://eriveltongualter.github.io/) in his master project.